vlc-qt/vlc-qt/BUILDING.md

 Build as a normal library or application.
 Install required libraries using `make windows`.

+Make sure you always use debug libraries with debug build and release libraries with release build after using it in your project.

 Supported generators for MSVC are `nmake`, `jom` and `ninja`;
 for MinGW: `mingw32-make` and `ninja`.
 Run specific Qt shell to select its version.
 VLC path needs to be specified manually.